Take pride as a member of the Michigan Tech alumni family with over 70,000 members living and working in more than 100 nations around the world!

 Kerry Irons'72, '73

 Why did you choose Michigan Tech?
 I was interested in skiing, and wanted a good engineering school.
 Tell us about a memorable experience you had with a class or about a favorite professor?
-I enjoyed racing bicycles on a team with my thermodynamics professor (Davis Hubbard) and two other chemical engineering students.
-Now, how about a memorable experience outside of class?
-There is nothing else like skiing through . . .
+I enjoyed racing bicycles on a team with my thermodynamics professor (Davis Hubbard) and two other chemical engineering students. . . .